-The inspector recently met with the Director of Services and the Director of Operations for the organisation.
-They outlined the on-going development work to ensure compliance with the Regulations.
+The Director of Services and the Director of Operations previously outlined the on-going development work to ensure compliance with the Regulations.
 A working group had been established and a gap analysis completed to benchmark the service against the Regulations and the Standards.
 A computerised auditing system had been introduced and there was an auditor employed by the provider as part of their quality assurance programme.
 A structured plan was in place to audit each centre within the company against the Regulations on a quarterly basis while also undertaking the annual review of services.

 The team leader and staff spoken with confirmed that resident satisfaction surveys were completed on a yearly basis.
+The inspector saw where improvements were brought about as a result of this.
+For example locks had been put on doors and additional lighting was provided in the courtyard.
 In addition a weekly residents' meeting was held.
 The inspector saw where items discussed included planning menus for the week and the type of activities the residents would like to do in the coming week.
-The inspector saw where improvements were brought about as a result of these meetings.
-For example shopping for the centre was changed from midweek to the weekend as some residents wanted to assist with this but were busy at activities and part time jobs during the week.
+For example a trip to the beach was on the agenda for the upcoming weekend.